neynt/notes/2017-01/phil226.md

     - Does not take intent into account
     - Nozick's "Pleasure Machine", "Utility Monsters"
     - Excessive self-sacrifice
-- Rule utilitarianism
+  - Rule utilitarianism: General types of actions are judged
-  - By TODO
+  - Act utilitarianism: Individual acts are judged
 - Rights-based ethics
   - By John Locke
   - People have rights which must be respected